nhost/nhost/packages/stripe-graphql/README.md

 ## Context

-You can provide a `context` function to the Stripe GraphQL Server.

-You can return `allowedStripeCustomerIds`.

-Minimal example:
+Minimal example without a context.
+Only request using the `x-hasura-admin-secret` header will work:

 ```js
 const server = createStripeGraphQLServer()
 ```

+You can provide a `context` function to the Stripe GraphQL Server.

+You can return `allowedStripeCustomerIds`.

 Realistic example: